 During the meeting, the accused shareholder should be given an opportunity to present their case.
 It is important to document these opportunities, either through recordings or accurate note-taking.
 If required, witnesses who can substantiate the charges should also be present.
 Following the meeting, a resolution should be drafted, outlining the board’s decision and the grounds supported by testimony and evidence.

-Buying a unit in a co-op is quite different from buying other real estate, and you will want to have experienced assistance in order to make educated decisions.
-The NYC real estate lawyers at Sishodia PLLC have extensive experience with co-ops and their intricacies and can help you maneuver a co-op transaction that fits your needs and your lifestyle.
-Contact us at (833) 616-4646 or schedule a consultation through our online contact form.
+Buying a unit in a co-op is quite different from buying other real estate, underscoring the importance of experienced legal assistance to make informed decisions.
+At Sishodia PLLC, our team of Manhattan co-op real estate lawyers have extensive experience with co-ops and handling their often complex issues.
+We can help you maneuver a co-op transaction that fits your needs and lifestyle.
+Contact us today at (833) 616-4646 or schedule a consultation through our online contact form.